rosenfeld/sequel_tools/README.md

   migrations_location: 'db/migrations',
   schema_location: 'db/migrations/schema.sql',
   seeds_location: 'db/seeds.rb',
-  maintenancedb: 'postgres' # for tasks such as creating the database )
+  # for tasks such as creating the database:
+  # when nil, defaults to the value of the :dbadapter config.
+  # This is the database we should connect to before executing "create database dbname"
+  maintenancedb: :default,
+)

 namespace 'db' do